 State Tech dual credit/dual enrollment students may apply for admission to State Tech as degree-seeking students.
 State Tech dual credit/dual enrollment course work that is satisfactorily completed may be applied toward a degree program.
 Application for Admission to State Tech can be found at www.statetechmo.edu/apply/.
 Questions about applying for a technical program at State Tech after high school can be directed to the Admissions Office at email@example.com or 573-897-5000.

 State Tech student ID cards can be acquired at the Activity Center.
 A driver’s license, state ID, passport, or other government-issued photo identification is required to obtain a State Tech student ID card.
 These cards are valid for the duration of the course(s) in which the students are enrolled and will allow the students access to student services (not including the Activity Center) and academic support similar to that afforded to students on the college campus, including, but not limited to advisors, library services, and other resources requisite for college-level academic performance, e.g. State Tech Library and Academic Resource Center.

 Free tutoring is offered at State Tech’s Academic Resource Center (ARC) for enrolled State Tech students.
-Staff members and peer tutors offer both individual and group tutoring for all general education classes.
+This includes students currently in the Dual Credit/Dual Enrollment Program.
+ARC staff members and peer tutors offer both individual and group tutoring for all general education classes.